 Financial Need is a key component used by colleges to determine the maximum amount of financial aid you can be awarded for the academic year.
 Financial Need is the end result of a simple calculation that subtracts the Expected Family Contribution from MCC's Cost of Attendance.

 Cost of Attendance - Expected Family Contribution = Financial Need

 Some financial aid sources are available without regard to Financial Need such as unsubsidized federal and private loans as well as Federal Veteran Benefits.
 Non-need-based aid eligibility is determined by subtracting any financial aid already awarded from MCC’s Cost of Attendance.

-Cost of Attendance (COA) - Financial Aid Awarded = Non-need-based eligibility
+Cost of Attendance - Financial Aid Awarded = Non-need-based eligibility

-*Budget based on 12 credit hours per semester, in-district - Budgets are prorated based on enrollment
+*Budget based on 15 credit hours per semester, in-district

 Your Expected Family Contribution is an index determined by the U.S. Department of Education through a process called Federal Methodology.
 The information provided on your FAFSA is used to calculate your EFC.
 This process takes into account taxed and untaxed income, assets, and benefits, as well as family size and number in college.

 The EFC represents the total dollar amount the federal government feels you and/or your family can reasonably contribute towards educational expenses during the academic year applied for.

 If you feel that the information reported on the FAFSA does not accurately reflect your current financial situation, you may be eligible for a professional judgment review.
 An aid administrator may use professional judgment (PJ), on a case-by-case basis only, to update the data used to calculate the EFC to better reflect your current financial situation.
 We ask that you provide supporting documentation that is to be considered in your review.